kcelik369/Project4_Team6/README.md

 ## Outline - Tableau - Elizabeth
 We will attempt to use a variety of machine learning applications and network types to solve the classic problem of determining if a passenger on the Titanic survived or not.
+Tableau Analysis for the ReadMe file:
+Most passengers on the Titanic perished.
+Passengers were mostly adults and mostly male.
+The largest class aboard was third class.
+Women aboard the ship had significantly higher chances of survival.
+Even when considering boarding class distinctions, survival rates among first-class men were only 35%, whereas over 97% of first-class women survived.
+Interestingly, third-class women had a higher survival rate than first-class men.
+Gender also played a crucial role in the survival of children on board.
+While sadly only 21% of boys in third class survived, 51% of girls in the same class did.
+Despite boys faring worse than adult women, their survival rate was double that of adult men.
+Class was a significant factor as well, with women in first and second class being around twice as likely to survive and men in first class, while still unlikely to survive, were three times as likely to survive compared to men in lower classes.

+Another way of looking at class is to observe the points of embarkation.
+Cherbourg, France boarded the highest proportion of first-class passengers and unsurprisingly saw the highest rates of survival.
+The passengers who boarded at Queenstown, Ireland were mostly third class and consequently, the rate of survival is lower than passengers who boarded at Cherbourg.
+Passengers who boarded at Southampton, England were the least likely to survive, mostly because Southampton had the highest proportion of male passengers and also due to more than 50% of passengers coming from third class.
+Having relatives aboard the Titanic indeed slightly improved the chances of survival for all classes and genders of adults and children, except for first- class women, where the difference was negligible.

 **Data Model Implementation (25 points) - Kerim**
 A Python script initializes, trains, and evaluates a model (10 points)